-- 1. He acknowledged that apart from it he would perish.
+- 1. He acknowledged that apart from mercy he would perish.
 And... - 2.
-He acknowledged that because of it there was hope.
+He acknowledged that because of mercy there is hope.

 Do you remember what happened after David admitted his blunder?
 God sent the prophet Gad to David with three options, and said take your choice: a) three years of famine b) three months of being defeated by enemy armies, or c) three days experiencing a plague from the LORD's death angel.
 Which do you want?
 You decide.